fubar2/flaskdashboard/README.md

 * real change in the mass of water in the pot from an automated timed watering event, manual watering or from loss due to plant transpiration or other evaporation.

-*What measurement problems arise?*

 Measurement as always, is complicated by technical, systematic and random errors.

-Random errors arise for example because:
+*What technical measurement issues can be expected*

+Random error is inevitable in any physical measurement, including:

-* It's very easy to bump the scales or plants when viewing them let alone handling the plants when scouting for pests with a loupe, pruning or manually watering.
-No attempt was made to avoid these necessary interventions.
+* Accidental physical contact of plants, PVC tubes or pots during maintenance.
+It's almost impossible to avoid bumping the scales or plants when viewing them and handling them during maintenance such as when scouting for pests with a loupe, pruning or manually watering.
+No attempt will be made to avoid these necessary interventions since this is a proof of concept. *If it works, it will work even better under more strictly controlled conditions.*

-* Pots have two pieces of plastic irrigation pipe attached.
-The bottom one is for drainage into containers and the other carries fluid from the automated nutrient pump attached to the nutrient reservoir.
-These pipes can ay interfere with measurement if/when they bump into fixed and moving objects.
-And they certainly do.
+* Pots have two PVC irrigation pipes fixed to them.
+The bottom, larger (10mm) one is for drainage into containers and the other smaller (7mm) carries fluid from the automated nutrient pump attached to the nutrient reservoir.
+These pipes can and do interfere with measurement if/when they bump into each other or into other equipment in the growing space.

-* The hardware (load cell, A/D converter) introduce their own systematic and random errors, but we try to minimise these by leaving the HX711 powered down most of the time between samples and running on the 3.7v supply instead of 5V to minimise chip and circuit heat.
+* The electronic hardware.
+The load cell and A/D converter chip introduce their own systematic and random errors, but from earlier experiments, these seem to be minimised by leaving the HX711 powered down most of the time between samples and using the 3.7v supply instead of the more usual 5V to minimise chip and circuit heat.

-Random variation is inevitable from the test setup - could be much better in a laboratory.

-In addition to random error and real changes in plant biomass, there are important systematic sources of variation that must be dealt with in analysis:
+In addition to *random error and real changes in plant biomass*, there are important *systematic* sources of variation that must be dealt with in analysis:

-* *Automated watering*.
-The plants gain a lot of weight over a minute or so 4 times a day at present.
-The pot+plant will be at the maximum possible weight at the peak after watering if the watering has produced a decent run off - medium will be saturated.
-This seems a key assumption for estimating growth in each series *as a slope between the maximum values after each watering*.
+* Automated watering.
+Each pot receives a few hundred millilitres of nutrient solution over a minute or so, several (typically 4) times a day.
+The pot + plant will be at the maximum possible mass when it is freshly watered if the watering has produced substantial run off into the drainage system, because the medium will be saturated and the perlite reservoir of the hempy pot will be full.
+This suggests that one possible approach for estimating growth in each series *as the slope between successive maximum mass values after regular watering*.

-* Leaves are picked irregularly - damaged leaves are always removed and regular defoliation is practised to shape and control the plants.
+* Defoliation.
+Leaves are picked and removed from the biomass.
+Senescent and damaged leaves are always removed.
+Routine defoliation is practised to shape and control the plants.
-Maybe 10g of fresh biomass might be taken from one plant at one time.
-This was easy to see in the first test days as a loss of maximum.
-Since this is inevitable, another key assumption is that if a series shows a discontinuity downward between two successive maxima, that represents a scale change possibly after defoliation, so is considered to end the current group of increasing maxima used to estimate a growth slope.
-Between these discontinuities of loss of biomass, *Slope between successive increasing maxima* should give a useful estimate of biomass gain over time and the discontinuities should not bias the estimates as long as they are accounted for in the analysis as a way to partition periods between episodes of biomass removal for slope estimation.
+A moderate defoliation will remove about 10g of fresh biomass from one plant in one session.
+The effect was easy to see in the first test days as a decrease from one maximum to the next.
+Since this defoliation is a normal part of plant management, one way of avoiding bias will be to test each pair of maxima from each series for downward discontinuities at some arbitrary (eg 10g) threshold.
+These signify that a scale change after defoliation has occurred.
+If we use these discontinuities to divide the series maxima into groups of steadily increasing maxima, each used to estimate a growth slope.
+Between discontinuities of loss of biomass, *Slope between successive increasing maxima* should give a useful estimate of biomass gain over time and the discontinuities should not bias the estimates as long as they are accounted for in the analysis as a way to partition periods between episodes of biomass removal for slope estimation.
+Defoliation usually occurs no more than once every few days so there should be at least 4 peaks (24 hours of watering every 6 hours) in each estimate of growth rate.
+Many will be much longer between defoliation episodes.

-* Cheap loadcells are temperature sensitive and have a bad press for instability.
-We need weeks of data and cannot regularly re-tare the scales.
-In order to establish how bad the systemic and random variation is, I'm keeping one with a fixed load.
-So far, the range appears to be within about 8g in 4000 over a week, so 0.2% - and that was a week of wide temperature variation.
-That's arguably good enough for government work since the plants might transpire 10-50g/hour.
+* Cheap kit.
+Cheap loadcells are notoriously temperature sensitive and have a bad press for instability.
+Months of continuous data are needed so regular re-tare of the scales is impracticable.
+In order to get a clear understanding of how bad these systemic and random sources of variation are, one scale has a 4kg mass instead of a plant pot and the range of variability appears to be within 6-8g in 4000g over a week of observation, giving no more than 0.2% "error".
+That's arguably good enough for government work since the plants under test are currently transpiring 10-50g/hour each during lights-on.

-Summary:
+Summary of measurement technical issues:

 **Random variation is unavoidable and adds "noise".
 It's not so bad if it's unbiased which ours probably is so we essentially ignore it.
 Systematic variation is more or less fixed and consistent within each load cell/plant series and seem unlikely to make much difference to the estimate of growth based on the slope between successive watering time maximum weights**